bogdanvuk/phd/source/efti.rst

 Complexity of the |algo| algorithm
 ----------------------------------

-The computational complexity of the |algo| algorithm can be calculated using the algorithm pseudo-code.
-The computational complexity will be given in the big O notation, i.e. the worst-case complexity will be calculated.
+The computational complexity of the |algo| algorithm can be calculated by following its pseudo-code.
+The computational complexity is given here in the big O notation, i.e. the worst-case complexity will be calculated.
 Since the individual selection is performed in constant time it can be omitted, and the total complexity can be computed as:

-.. math:: T(EFTI) = max\_iter\cdot(O(mutate) + O(fitness\_eval))
+.. math:: T(EFTI) = \texttt{max\_iter}\cdot(O(\texttt{mutate}) + O(\texttt{fitness\_eval}))
     :label: cplx_algo_tot_components

 The number of leaves, |Nl|, in binary DT is always by 1 larger then the number of non-leaf nodes.
 If *n* represents the number of non-leaf nodes in the DT, then: